the happiness advantage

 The Happiness Advantage is the name of a book by Shawn Achor, who teaches Positive Psychology at Harvard University.
 Achor tells us that happiness is a work ethic, and that happiness will increase the odds of our being successful in our life and career.
 Achor says we actually have to train our brains to be happy.

 1) Dedicate a notebook to be your “Gratitude Journal” and every day, write down three things that you are grateful for.
 Try to make them different each day, to broaden the way you interpret your life.
 Having gratitude gives you the attitude to put a smile on your face and the face of others.

-2) Double your chances of being happy by writing for 2 minutes each day about something that made you happy over the past 24 hours.
+2) Double your chances of increased happiness by writing for two minutes each day about something that made you happy over the past 24 hours.
+Be specific and focus on the positive!

 4) Add three smiles to your day by smiling at three people over the course of the day and watch the ripple effect take place.

-7) Mediate for at least two minutes, focusing on your breathing in and out.
-This is a powerful tool to help you focus on the task at hand or what you need to accomplish.
+6) Mediate for at least two minutes every morning, focusing on deeply breathing in and out.
+This is a powerful tool to help you focus on the task at hand or what you need to accomplish that day.

 Try these tips and see if you can get the happiness advantage to work for you.
-And please let me know how you make out and if you’ve read Achor’s book.
+And please let me know how you make out and if you’ve read Achor’s book or another great book on the art of happiness.
 We can never get too much happiness in our lives!